 If you’re new to this beach driving caper there are a couple of tricks and tips that will keep you out of trouble.

-Firstly lower your tires to about 18 PSI before driving onto the beach, this will lengthen your tire footprint and lessen the risk of your getting bogged.
+1. Lower your tires to about 18 PSI before driving onto the beach.
+This will lengthen your tire footprint and lessen the risk of your getting bogged.

-Thirdly get yourself a set of these, the easiest and safest way to get yourself out of trouble there are lots of these devices on the market today so we thought we might take a look at these specifically from Bushranger and see how they go.
+3. Get yourself a set of these, the easiest and safest way to get yourself out of trouble.
+There are lots of these devices on the market today so we thought we might take a look at these specifically from Bushranger and see how they go.

 So we’re off and we won’t have to worry about getting bogged with the Bushranger XTRAX II’s on board.
 For the full range of Bushranger gear head to your local ARB store.
 Don’t forget to check out Episode 62 of the Campr series for our review of Bushranger XTRAX II.